-In light of this dynamic of control, we would like to now return to the earlier-cited chapter on the July Festival, and consider more closely the interplay of scent and sexuality.
-Soon after the dancing in the streets is finished and the family has concluded the meal and ice cream dessert.
-Sophie meets her girlfriend Stanley at a highly questionable bar known as Quinn's where the 'parfums' of Tahitian flowers (tiare) and oils (mono'i) are pervasive, but also mixed with the 'écoeurante' odor of Pompéia perfume (Teissier-Landgraf 2004: 116).
-The double meaning of 'parfum' in this passage simultaneously contrasts the indigenous smells of Tahiti with the artificially introduced western ones, and also refuses the French/ European schema of disgust versus the pleasure of perfume by ironically qualifying the French perfume itself as the disgusting element.
-In so doing, it establishes a local understanding of the word 'parfum' that refuses the aesthetic and sociological judgments of bourgeois French society.8 At the same time, all three of the odours can be considered as gendered feminine (though men can also wear a tiare) in terms of the usage of the items or products in Tahiti.
+In light of this dynamic of control, we can now return to the earlier-cited chapter on the July Festival, and consider more closely the interplay of scent and sexuality.
+Soon after the dancing in the streets is finished and the family has concluded the meal and ice cream dessert,

+Sophie meets her girlfriend Stanley at a highly questionable bar known as Quinn's, where the 'parfums' of Tahitian flowers (tiare) and oils (mono'i) are pervasive, but also mixed with the 'écoeurante' odor of Pompéia perfume (116).
+The double meaning of 'parfum' in this passage simultaneously contrasts the indigenous smells of Tahiti with the artificially-introduced western ones, and also refuses the French/European schema of disgust as opposed to the pleasure of perfume by ironically qualifying the French perfume itself as the disgusting element.
+In so doing, it establishes a local understanding of the word 'parfum' which refuses the aesthetic and sociological judgments of bourgeois French society.8 At the same time, all three of the odors can be considered as gendered feminine (though men can also wear a tiare) in terms of the usage of the items or products in Tahiti.
 Both mono'i oil and the tiare flower are pervasive within the modern Tahitian imagery of love and sexuality, as a look at the titles of popular Tahitian songs illustrates.
-The passage thus establishes competing tropes of female sexuality, and even more interestingly, for the first time moves away from the earlier poetics of scent in which juxtaposition and admixture were celebrated, along with a general openness to all scents, towards a more binary and judgmental perspective.
+The passage thus establishes competing tropes of female sexuality as well as 'parfum', and even more interestingly, for the first time moves away from the earlier poetics of scent in which juxtaposition and admixture were celebrated, along with a general openness to all scents, towards a more binary and judgmental perspective which rejects certain scents.

 The two young girls then head off to find Stanley's American 'friend' (a 40-something yachtsman pursuing the 14-year-old [female] Stanley).
-On the way, they stop to urinate outdoors on the beach, under the stars, in a jarring (for western utopian myths) juxtaposition of paradise imagery and bodily necessity.
-They then arrive at the yacht, where a grotesque parody of the initial Tahitian encounter with westerners as described by Bougainville is played out between the older western man and the young Tahitian maiden: 'deux grosses mains happent le corps malingre de Stanley et le cale contre un ventre proéminent' (Teissier-Landgraf 2004: 117), and the American proceeds to have his pleasure with Stanley, eagerly eyeing Sophie as well, who barely escapes with her full virginity intact.
-As open as she is to embodied experience, the one thing that leaves her full of 'dégoût' and feeling 'violentée' and 'souillée' (Teissier-Landgraf 2004: 118) is the encounter with the American.
+On the way, they stop to urinate outdoors on the beach, under the stars, in another jarring (for western utopian myths) juxtaposition of paradise imagery and bodily necessity.
+They then arrive at the yacht, where a grotesque parody of the initial Tahitian encounter with Westerners as described by Bougainville is played out between the older Western man and the young Tahitian girl: 'deux grosses mains happent le corps malingre de Stanley et le cale contre un ventre proéminent' (117), and the American precedes to have his pleasure with Stanley, eagerly eyeing Sophie as well, who barely escapes with her full virginity intact.
+As open as she is to embodied experience, the one thing that leaves her full of 'dégoût' and feeling 'violentée' and 'souillée' (118) is the encounter with the American.
 Note that in contrast to her receptivity to sensual encounter and even invasion, the American seems completely closed to this form of knowledge.
-Instead his hands 'happent' the body of Stanley, then one hand 's'avance' towards Sophie's bosom, then 'il
+Instead his hands 'happent' the body of Stanley, then one hand 's'avance' towards Sophie's bosom, then 'il fourrage dans la culotte' (118) - all acts of active grasping and seizing which stand symbolically for Western attitudes towards Tahiti generally, and Tahitian women in particular, in the immediate post-contact period and ever since.
+This aggression forces Sophie into a position of defensiveness which disrupts the sensual, open epistemology of the body and the lower senses which otherwise dominates the month of the festival, and indeed, her entire existence.
+Just to reinforce this message, a very similar scene occurs on a French naval boat later in the book, when Sophie and her friends venture on board to meet the young sailors, and the atmosphere full of 'parfums de tiare et de moto'i [sic: mono'i]' is negatively qualified as 'étourdissant' (292-293).